When my daughters were toddlers, my mother would remind me

 Age Group: New Adult (18-24)

 Logline: (1-2 sentences – Who is the protagonist.
 What challenge is she facing/who is the antagonist?
 How does she hope to overcome the challenge?)
-“A fair hair femme fatale squatting in an empty home must vacate the premises before the owners, 3 bears just up after a long winter’s nap, return.”
+“A fair hair femme fatale squatting in an empty home must vacate the premises before the owners, Three bears just up after a long winter’s nap, return.”

 Learn the 7 warning signs you’re about enter a bear’s lair.
 How to survive a bear encounter while sleeping.”

 Conclude by letting the prospect know your manuscript/book is complete.
-Tell them it’s available in digital/print/audio format that you will send upon request.

-Once you’re finished, do one more re-write.
-Remember you’re a storyteller so make your pitch conversational, so it will sing!
+Do one more rewrite.
+Remember that you’re a storyteller, so make your pitch conversational so it will sing!